Keyhole surgery | Laparoscopy | Hysteroscopy

 Many patients go home same day after keyhole procedures

-1. Hysteroscopy allows us to look inside the womb, usually when bleeding is abnormal.
+1. Hysteroscopy allows us to completely examine inside the womb, especially when menstrual bleeding is abnormal.

 2. Hysteroscopy is commonly used when there is irregular bleeding, heavy periods, or fertility issues.

-3. Recovery after hysteroscopy is quick – usually a few days at most.
+3. Recovery after hysteroscopy is quick – usually a few days.

-4. Laparoscopy allows us to look inside the pelvis, to see the womb, tubes & ovaries.
+4. Laparoscopy allows us to look inside the pelvis, to see the womb, tubes & ovaries, and surrounding areas.

 5. Many standard gynaecology operations can be done using keyhole surgery.

-6. Endometriosis, fibroids, adhesions and cysts can often be treated.
+6. Endometriosis, fibroids, adhesions and cysts can often be treated all at one time.

 7. Serious complications with laparoscopy are rare.